Afghanistan clinch 3-2 ODI series win over Ireland after seven-wicket victory

 The duo's 133-run partnership saw the Afghans home with eight balls to spare.

+Tim Murtagh (1-36) and Stuart Thompson (1-38) had given Ireland early hope of defending their modest total with the early wickets of Mohammad Shahzad and debutant Najeeb Tarakai but skipper Asghar Stanikazai (39) settled the Afghanistan nerves with a third-wicket stand of 73 with Shah.

-Earlier, some tight bowling from spinners Andy McBrine and George Dockrell had boosted Irish hopes as they bogged down the Afghanistan batting before Shah and Shenwari produced the crucial partnership.
+Some tight bowling from spinners Andy McBrine and George Dockrell boosted Irish hopes for a time as they bogged down the Afghanistan batting before Shah and Shenwari produced the crucial partnership.

 Stirling reached his fourth half-century in his last five one-day internationals from 55 balls after being dropped at slip on nought.